Shubham6429/retail-sales-mysql-analysis/README.md

 ## Findings

 - **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
-- **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- **High-Value Transactions**: Some transactions are much higher than average, indicating premium purchases.
 - **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
 - **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.
+- **Most orders**: Most orders happen during afternoon and evening hours.

+## Notes
+- Database was created manually (no CREATE DATABASE script included)
+- All queries are written for MySQL 8.0
+- This project focuses on SQL analysis only (no visualization layer